Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 Ahrefs’ Keyword Generator tool can provide up-to-date results using clickstream data.

-With monthly updates, the tool is great for providing data on the most popular keywords currently being searched.
-It also shows traffic potential with the estimated number of click-throughs for your‹ target keyword.
+With monthly updates, this keyword research tool is great for providing data on the most popular keywords currently being searched.
+It also shows traffic potential with the estimated number of click-throughs for your target keyword.

-A filter system for the keyword database lets you focus on search volume and keyword difficulty.
+A filter system for the keyword database lets you focus your keyword research on search volume and keyword difficulty.

 Filtering options include clicks, click per search, and the keyword's return rate.
-This data is easily accessed by clicking the Get Metrics tab.
+This keyword research data is easily accessed by clicking the Get Metrics tab.

 Ahrefs’ keyword explorer provides keyword difficulty data based on the backlink profiles of the 10 highest-performing pages in the search engine result.
 This is an accurate source of data and provides reliable metrics.

-The SERP analysis given by Ahrefs will provide accurate backlink data for any search results.
+The SERP analysis given by Ahrefs keyword research tool will provide accurate backlink data for any search results.
 And it even shows you the volume of search traffic the highest-ranking pages receive.

 This data covers all the keywords they rank for and your chosen keyword, helping you generate new keyword ideas.